-- Select students on the basis of financial need, academic potential, and character. - Disburse Interest-free loans and grants directly to students and/or safeguard against displacement. - Provide annual opportunity to apply for renewal in all student funding programs until degree completion or ten semesters, at minimum.
+- Select students on the basis of financial need, academic potential, and character. - Disburse interest-free loans and grants directly to students and/or safeguard against displacement.

-- Review each complete application carefully, thoughtfully, and in consideration of the context and circumstance of the applicant. - Exercise due diligence in financial aid packaging, so that awards are not made if excessive debt would result and/or the student will be insufficiently funded. - Select students on the basis of qualifications without influence from other considerations such as donor input or personal relationships.
+- Provide annual opportunity to apply for renewal in all student funding programs until degree completion or up to ten semesters (depending on program), at minimum. - Review each complete application carefully, thoughtfully, and in consideration of the context and circumstance of the applicant. - Exercise due diligence in financial aid packaging, so that awards are not made if excessive debt would result and/or the student will be insufficiently funded. - Select students on the basis of qualifications without influence from other considerations such as donor input or personal relationships.